Behavioral Health Vs Mental Health: What Is The Difference?

 An example may help clarify how the two can intertwine.

-For instance, if someone is experiencing symptoms of an eating disorder, it’s a behavioral health topic that usually also presents physical health concerns.
+For instance, if someone is experiencing symptoms of an eating disorder, that is a behavioral health topic that usually also presents physical health concerns.
 However, part of the treatment plan for someone with this condition may include mental health care like talk therapy.
 It may help them address thoughts and feelings contributing to the disorder, and it may uncover any mental health conditions that could be playing a role, such as depression or obsessive-compulsive disorder (OCD).

-Treatment for mental or behavioral disorders
+Treatment for mental and behavioral health disorders

-Getting some type of help or treatment for mental or behavioral health challenges is usually a key part of managing symptoms or recovering.
+Receiving some type of help or treatment for mental or behavioral health challenges is usually a key part of managing symptoms or recovering.
 Mental health treatment may involve medication, psychotherapy, or a combination of both, depending on the mental health condition.
 Behavioral health treatment often involves addressing the underlying causes of these negative behaviors and may include behavioral health services provided by a behavioral health professional.

 There are also different ways to help improve or maintain your mental health.
 Different practices may affect people in different ways since no two brains or life situations are exactly alike.
-That said, research supports the following as effective ways to positively impact mental health for many people, among others:
+That said, research supports the following strategies as effective ways to positively impact mental health for many people, among others:

 Extensive research has been done about the impacts of a consistent physical exercise routine.
-Among many other benefits, it’s been shown to have a positive impact on mental health, including the potential to: reduce anxiety, depression, and negative mood, improve self-esteem, help relieve stress, increase energy and stamina, and many others.
+Among many other benefits, it’s been shown to have a positive impact on mental health, including the potential to: reduce anxiety, depression, and negative mood, improve self-esteem, help relieve stress, increase energy and stamina, and much more.

 Mindfulness meditation